samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ### Install Native SDKs for Android

 For Android applications, you will need to have Android SDKs and some tools.
-The steps below, briefly explain how to install these SDKs and tools in your environment.
+The steps below briefly explain how to install these SDKs and tools in your environment.
 However, if you need more information, [you can check this link for a more thorough explanation on how to install everything](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#installing-the-requirements):

-* JDK: [You will need to have a JDK installed](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and the `JAVA_HOME` environment variable set to your JDK installation.
+* JDK: [You will need to have a JDK installed](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and the `JAVA_HOME` environment variable pointing to your JDK installation.
 * Gradle: You will also need to install [Gradle](https://gradle.org/) and add it to the `PATH` variable in your environment variables.
 * Android SDK: Most importantly, you will need Android SDKs to generate `apk` files for your app.
 So, install [the Android Studio IDE](https://developer.android.com/studio/) and, using the `sdkmanager`, install these:
   1. Android Platform SDK;